agvim/encpasschanger/README.md

 my own device (Samsung Galaxy Nexus).
 However, please backup you data before using this app!
 If you forget your password, you will NEVER recover your data!

+Additionally it supports setting a maximum number of screen unlock attempts before rebooting, so you can get a better compromise between encryption security and screen lock protection.
+To disable the rebooting functionality leave the attempts field empty or set it to 0.

 This application may also work on Android 3, however I'm not able to test this, so I have set minimum API level to 15 (Android 4.0.3).